kazkianoush/IPBlockOptimizer/README.md

  in a way where you optimize network performance / security while not giving bias towards any of the AS's?

+## Next Steps

+adding a field to each AS to specify the number of IP allocations they want, and then incorporating that factor into the the decision making.

 ## Installation
 ```bash
 git clone https://github.com/kazkianoush/IPBlockOptimizer.git